Hyperband-based Bayesian Optimization for Black-box Prompt Selection: On the Generalization from Validation to Test

-When performing black-box prompt selection, we evaluate prompts on a validation set and iteratively improve over the current best prompt by trying to identify a better one.
-While progress on the validation set is expected (i.e., if we perform full-fidelity evaluations using the same validation instances for each prompt, the validation error of the incumbent will be monotonically decreasing as optimization progresses), it must not necessarily be the case that we also improve performance on a separate test set of instances, i.e., the prompt identified as being validation optimal might not be optimal on the test set.
+When performing black-box prompt selection, we evaluate prompts on a validation set and iteratively improve over the current best prompt (the incumbent), trying to identify a better one.
+While progress on the validation set is expected (i.e., if we perform full-fidelity evaluations using the same validation instances for each prompt, the validation error of the incumbent will be monotonically decreasing as optimization progresses), it must not necessarily be the case that we also improve performance on a held-out test set of instances, i.e., the prompt identified as being validation optimal might not necessarily be optimal on the test set.

-In this section we provide some additional results regarding generalization from validation to test.
-Recall that many methods for black-box prompt selection (e.g., \texttt{EASE} and \texttt{MIPROv2}) are by design not query-efficient but evaluate all prompts on all validation instances or a random subset (e.g,. \citealt{wu2024prompt} used validation sets containing as few as 20 validation instances in their benchmark experiments).
-We will now empirically demonstrate that using small random subsets during optimization is not a sensible choice, because this will result in increased variance of the estimate of the validation error which prevents us from making correct decisions on the validation set and can result in generalization issues when moving from the validation set to the test set.
+In this section, we provide additional insights regarding generalization gaps from validation to test performance.
+Recall that existing methods for black-box prompt selection (e.g., \texttt{EASE} and \texttt{MIPROv2}) are by design not query-efficient but evaluate all prompts on all validation instances or a random subset (e.g., \citealt{wu2024prompt} used sub-sampled validation sets with as few as 20 instances).
+We now empirically demonstrate that using small random subsets during optimization is not a sensible choice, because this will result in increased variance of the estimate of the validation error, which prevents us from making correct decisions on the validation set.
+This can result in generalization issues when moving from the validation set to the test set.

-To illustrate this, we perform the following experiment.
-We collect the validation and test error (according to the splits described in Table~\ref{tab:tasks}) of 250 prompts on the \textit{GSM8K} task using LLAMA3 8B Instruct as the LLM.
-We now vary the number of validation instances used to evaluated the performance of a prompt via bootstrapping, using $k = 10, 50, 100, 500$ instead of the original $n_{\mathrm{valid}} = 1319$ validation instances.
-Note that for the test performance we always use the full test set.
-In Figure~\ref{fig:gsm8k_llama3_valid_test} we provide scatter plots of the validation and test errors of the prompts with mean validation errors obtained via bootstrapping using $k = 10, 50, 100, 500$ validation instances vs. validation errors obtained on the full validation set of $1319$ instances.
+We perform the following experiment: We collect the validation and test error (according to the splits described in Table~\ref{tab:tasks}) of 250 prompts on the \emph{GSM8K} task using LLAMA3 8B Instruct as LLM.
+We vary the number of validation instances used to evaluate the performance of prompts via bootstrapping, using $k = 10, 50, 100, 500$ instead of the original $n_{\mathrm{valid}} = 1319$ validation instances.
+Note that to compute the test error, we always use the full test set.
+In Figure~\ref{fig:gsm8k_llama3_valid_test}, we provide scatter plots of the validation and test errors of the prompts with mean validation errors obtained via bootstrapping using $k = 10, 50, 100, 500$ validation instances vs. validation errors obtained on the full validation set of $1319$ instances.
 We perform $1000$ bootstrap replicates.